Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

+Indeed, as it was argued recently in Ref. \cite{rem3}, in the assymptotical freedom limit $g\to 0$, $\epsilon$ {\it can take any finite values} (due to the $0\times \infty$ uncertainty in that case).
+This means that walls between topological domains inside $R_{\rm YM}$ can be of finite wides $O(\epsilon (0))\neq 0$, at the origin of coordinates.

-The said allows to assert that $\epsilon$ disappears in the infinite spatial volume limit $V\to\infty$, while it is maximal at the origin of coordinates (herewith it can be set $ \epsilon (0)\to\infty$).
-This means, due to the above reasoning \cite{Ph.tr}, that walls between topological domains inside $R_{\rm YM}$ become infinitely wide, $O(\epsilon (0))\to\infty$, at the origin of coordinates.
+The said allows to assert that $\epsilon$ disappears in the infinite spatial volume limit $V\to\infty$ and when the coupling constant $g$ is fixed, i.e. actually in the (infrared) confinement region, while it is maximal at the origin of coordinates (herewith it can be set $ \epsilon (0)$).
+This means, due to the above reasoning \cite{Ph.tr}, that walls between topological domains inside $R_{\rm YM}$ become {\it of a fixed typical wide}, $O(\epsilon (0))\neq 0$, at the origin of coordinates.

 The fact $\epsilon(\infty)\to 0$ is also meaningful.
 This implies actual merging topological domains inside the vacuum manifold $R_{\rm YM}$, (\ref{RYM}), at the spatial infinity.
 This promotes the infrared topological confinement (destructive interference) of Gribov "large" multipliers $ v^{(n)}({\bf x})$ in gluonic and quark Green functions in all the orders of the perturbation theory.
 The latter fact was demonstrated utilizing the strict mathematical language in Ref. \cite{Azimov} (partially these arguments \cite{Azimov} were reproduced in Ref. \cite{fund}).